bowman2001/perplexdoc/content/doc/site/authors/index.md

 A quadratic `portrait` or avatar with a side length of at least {${{< width/column 1 >}}}.
 This image appears in all your postings and cards referencing them.
 A `featured` image as usual.

 You have the option to add links to other sites or services which are symbolized by icons.
 The section `follow_icons` is meant for social networks with the option to follow your postings.
-The section `contact_icons` is meant for services which allow to reach you directly.
+The section `contact_icons` is meant for services that allow to reach you directly.

 Every list entry starts with a dash and expects three parameters: